1. INDUSTRY STRUCTURE AND DEVELOPMENTS

 WEAKNESSES, RISKS AND CONCERNS

-Fluctuations in fuel prices resulting from diesel de-regulation, lorry hire charges payable to third party vehicles and input costs especially those related to tolls as also others like rent, salary etc, increase in minimum wages have a significant bearing on the of the operating costs and any inability to pass on the same in entirety affects profit margins adversely.
-In particular, the cost of fuel fluctuates on a daily basis and the same is beyond our control.
+Fluctuations in fuel prices resulting from diesel de-regulation, lorry hire charges payable to third party vehicles and input costs especially those related to tolls as also others like rent, salary etc. have a significant bearing on the of the operating costs and any inability to pass on the same in entirety affects margins.Theserepresentasignificant profit margins adversely.
+In particular, the cost of fuel has increased in the recent years regularly and fluctuates significantly due to various factors which are beyond our control.
 Historically, due to low customer dependencies, the Company has been in a position to pass on predominantly or at times even completely such increases to customers through periodic increase in freight rates or bus ticket prices.
 However, the ever present volatility represents a considerable threat to our result of operations.

+The Companys operations could also be affected owing to development of newer policies by the different State Governments of the country.
+To quote an example, several states / cities have prohibited the entry of commercial diesel operated vehicles that are beyond a certain age.
+This necessitates the shifting of older vehicles and deploying these over other permitted routes which entails a cost.
+Also, one can never be certain as to when similar decisions would be implemented across other States and major cities which could affect us adversely.
 The Companys business operations are totally dependent on the road network in India.
 There are various factors that affect the road network such as political unrest, bad weather conditions, natural calamities, regional disturbances or even third party negligence that can affect the condition of vehicles and cargo / passengers.
 Even though the Company undertakes various measures to avoid or mitigate such factors to the extent possible, some of these have the potential of causing extensive impact on operations and assets.

 3. SEGMENT-WISE PERFORMANCE